Michael0812/ocean-pollution/README.md

 ## Existing featurers

 ### Logo
 Logo is important on the website.
 The power of the logo lies in its visual nature.
 According to all studies, they recognize and bind with images or much faster than with text.
-That is the reason why logo contains drop of water and text ```Ocean Polution```.
+That is the reason why logo contains drop of water and text **Ocean Polution**.
 It was created so that it would be associated with water/ocean as much as possible.

 On this website logo is located in navbar on the left side and also on the bottom of website in footer section.
 It is vissible on every divices.
 Also, logo is conected with link that goes to [Plastic Ocean](https://plasticoceans.org/) website where a many inspire were taken for this project.

 ### Navbar
 It is positioned on the top of the website.
-For a better UX on smaller devices navbar is changed to toogle navbar.
-Makes it easier for the user to navigate.
+For a better UX on smaller devices navbar is changed to toogle navbar.  **Position:sticky** were used to improve user navigatoin

 Links located in navbar are connect with section on the website:
 - Home - goes to to the home page of the website (refresh or send to the top of the website)